FAQs for Lineage Testing

-Do my mother and my father both have to be swabbed for the ancestry testing?
+Do my mother and my father both have to be swabbed for the lineage testing?

-Will this tell me if I have Jewish ancestry?
+Will the test tell me if I have Jewish ancestry?

 Certain haplogroups are associated with Jewish ancestry.
 However, there are varying social and political definitions of what it means to be Jewish, and DNA alone does not determine Jewish ancestry.

-Will this test tell me if I am related to a famous person?
+Will the test tell me if I am related to a famous person?